mgaitan/move-imports/README.md

 ## Acknowledgement

-Thanks to [Shiphero](https://shiphero.com) to give me the time to do this.
+Thanks to [Shiphero](https://shiphero.com) for give me the time to do this.